churchers/vm-bhyve/README.md

 Create a new guest using the `default.conf` template, run the installer and then connect to its console.
 At this point proceed through the installation as normal.
 By specifying the `-f` option before the install command, the guest will run directly on your terminal so the `console` command is not required.
+(Bear in mind that you won't get back to your terminal until the guest is fully shutdown)

 ## Install